Inventory Transactions

 You use the following documents to record the inventory transactions performed:

-• Receipt: To record the arrival of some quantity of stock items to the inventory.
-Generally, inventory receipts are generated in the process of releasing purchase and transfer receipts, and inventory receipts can be created manually.
+• Receipts: To record the arrival of some quantity of stock items to inventory.
+Generally, inventory receipts are generated when purchase and transfer receipts are released; inventory receipts can also be created manually.
 For more details, see Inventory Receipt Processing.

 On the Receipts (IN301000) form, you can enter inventory receipts manually and view all the receipts that have been created in the system.

-• Issue: To record the withdrawal of some quantity of stock items from the inventory.
-Generally, inventory issues are generated in the process of shipment confirmation, but also can be created directly in Inventory.
+• Issues: To record the withdrawal of some quantity of stock items from inventory.
+Generally, inventory issues are generated in the process of shipment confirmation, but they can also be created directly.

 By using the Issues (IN302000) form, you can enter inventory issues manually and view all the issues that have been created in the system.
 For more details, see Inventory Issue Processing.